dwyl/app/README.md

 time
 ====

-**"Not everything that counts can be counted, and not everything that can be counted counts."**

-~ Albert Einstein
+![Not everything that counts can be counted, and not everything that can be counted counts. ~ Albert Einstein ](http://i.imgur.com/ESOb79D.png "Not everything that counts can be counted")

 **How Will You Measure Your Life?** http://youtu.be/tvos4nORf_Y